k88hudson/git-flight-rules/README.md

 <a href="i-need-to-change-the-content-of-a-commit-which-is-not-my-last"></a>
 ### I need to change the content of a commit which is not my last

 Consider you created some (e.g. three) commits and later realise you missed doing something that belongs contextually into the first of those commits.
-This bothers you because if you'd create a new commit containing those changes, you'd have a clean code base, but your commits weren't atomic (and this matters much to you, because you're a good developer).
-In such a situation you may want to change the commit where these changes belong to contain them and have the rest of your following commits unaltered (because they are atomic and that is because - you might guess it- you are a very good developer).
-In such a case, `git rebase` might safe you.
+This bothers you, because if you'd create a new commit containing those changes, you'd have a clean code base, but your commits weren't atomic (i.e. changes that belonged to each other weren't in the same commit).
+In such a situation you may want to change the commit where these changes belong to, include them and have the following commits unaltered.
+In such a case, git rebase might save you.

 Consider a situation where you want to change the third last commit you made.
 ```sh